 About Katy

 Katy Bourne was raised and schooled in Sussex before graduating from Aberystwyth University.
-She still lives in mid-Sussex, is married to Kevin and has two adult sons and two step-daughters.
-She was a successful business woman before entering politics and retains a keen interest in innovative business start-ups especially green technologies.
+She still lives in Sussex, is married to Kevin and has two adult sons and two step-daughters.

 PUBLIC SERVICE

-Katy is in her fourth term as Police and Crime Commissioner (PCC) for Sussex making her the longest-serving female PCC in England & Wales and one of only two to have been elected four times since the role was established in 2012.
+Katy is in her fourth term as Police and Crime Commissioner (PCC) for Sussex making her the longest-serving female PCC in England & Wales and one of only two to have been successfully elected four times since the role was established in 2012.

 The PCC's role is to hold the Chief Constable of Sussex Police to account for the performance of the Force, effectively making the police answerable to the communities they serve.

 Katy brings a genuine passion and commitment to make a difference and her work to support victims of crime has won her praise from successive Home Secretaries and Prime Ministers.
 Katy was also nationally recognised for founding the award-winning Sussex Youth Commission in 2013 and the Sussex Elders' Commission in 2015.
-Her work establishing and supporting the Sussex Restorative Justice Partnership has enabled it to achieve the highest national 'Quality Mark' recognition and to win the Chartered Institute of Public Finance & Accountancy (CIPFA) 'Finance Innovation - Best Use of Public Money' award.

 Katy is currently National Lead of the Association of Police & Crime Commissioners (APCC) portfolio for Business/Retail Crime and Chair of the Sussex Criminal Justice Board.
 She is also the APCC National Spokesperson for Stalking as well as for PCC Security & Safeguarding and she is a Board Director of the APCC.

 Katy is a former Director of the Board of the College of Policing (2013-2018 - a Home Secretary appointment) and former advisor to the editorial board of the Guardian Public Leaders Network (2015).
-She was a former Chair and Non-Exec Director of the national Police Digital Service and former Chair of the APCC.

-In June 2019 she was awarded an OBE in the late Queen's Birthday Honours in recognition of her public and political service.
+In June 2019 she was awarded an OBE in the late Queen's Birthday Honours in recognition of her 'public and political service'.

 POLITICAL SERVICE